blogmywiki/6502/README.md

 # 6502
-place to keep my 6502 breadboard computer assembler programs
+A place to keep my 6502 breadboard computer assembler programs

 Based on the work of Ben Eater https://eater.net/6502